kks32/phd-thesis-template/README.md

 *   Removed dependencies on obsolete packages
 *   Restyled the URL fonts to use the same font as text

+### 2014/02/14 - Version 1.1.2
+> Commit a7f123bb220bf1e207b6e49e8b2978c203582e12
+*   Updates to abstract separate mode with no page numbers
+*   Declaration included in abstract mode for submission to student registry

 ### 2014/02/10 - Version 1.1.1
 > Commit e7f34cfd71cbe1b590d615a00d99b8d05513e5ba
 *   Biblatex handled as a custombib option